-Getting a Work Mode Routine
+3. Getting a Work Mode Routine

 When you work in an office, or a location that isn’t your own place, you have a routine.
 You know, you get up, shower, get dressed in outside people clothes (not your PJs) and head off to the office.
 It’s a little routine that triggers something in your brain that tells you it’s time to crack on and be productive.
-When you finish your day you have another routine that involves leaving the office which signals your brain that your work day is over and it’s time to relax.
+When you finish your day you have another routine that involves leaving the office.
+Which signals your brain that your work day is over and it’s time to relax.

-Do whatever works for you, experiment, maybe it’s just the act of getting up, showered and dressed that kicks you into work mode, maybe going on a little walk around the block, or going to the gym in the mornings will get you in gear.
+Do whatever works for you.
+Experiment, maybe it’s just the act of getting up.
+Showered and dressed that kicks you into work mode.
+Maybe, going on a little walk around the block, or going to the gym in the mornings will get you in gear.

 Honestly, before I had my little morning routine it was a struggle to get myself into work mode without procrastinating away at least half of it.

-Set A Schedule…and Stick To It!
+4. Set A Schedule…and Stick To It!

 Of course figuring out a schedule is just half the battle, sticking to it is the real challenge.
-I track my hours as I work so that I can realistically see how much time I’m spending on each task, and how much time overall I’m working each day.
+I track my hours as I work so that I can realistically see how much time I’m spending on each task.
+How much time overall I’m working each day.
 We all have an idea of how long something *should* take us so it’s a way to be able to see if you’re actually working as hard as you think you are or if you’re spending the majority of the day staring blankly at your laptop not getting much done (or hanging out on social media).

-Take A Break
+6. Take A Break

-If you were in the office you’d be taking breaks, there’s a good reason for it, you can’t keep focused non stop for the entire day, you need to stretch your legs, to eat food, to pop to the loo, to make a cup of tea, to reset your brain and come back to work feeling fresh.
+If you were in the office you’d be taking breaks.
+There’s a good reason for it.
+You can’t keep focused non stop for the entire day, you need to stretch your legs.
+To eat food, to pop to the loo, to make a cup of tea.
+To reset your brain and come back to work feeling fresh.
 Don’t neglect your break time!
 If you do then you might find that it’s a struggle to stay on task and you’re way more likely to end up getting sucked into “break time” activities while you should be working.

-Turn off social media
+7. Turn off social media

-Find a space to work
+8. Find a space to work

 I didn’t have my own workspace for a long time, and in all honesty I still don’t really have a space all of my very own which obviously is every basic bitches dream right?
 How many of you are daydreaming about how amazing you would make your spot right now?
 (I am!!!
 Embarrassingly I’m so basic that I’m already imagining the pastel calligraphy posters telling me to reach for the stars every time I look up from my keyboard).